-As the school opens ful ly, our pupils will be taught in the following Year Groups 2023-24 Year 7 2024-25 Reception and Years 7 to 8 2025-26 Reception to Year 1 and Years 7 to 9 2026-27 Reception to Year 2 and Years 7 to 10 2027-28 Reception to Year 3 and Years 7 to 11 2028-29 Reception to Year 4 and Years 7 to 11 2029-30 onwards Reception to Year 5 and Years 7 to 11 2030-31 onwards Reception to Year 6 and Years 7 to 11 2031-32 onwards Our Year 6 pupils will move up to Year 7 or transfer to another secondary school
+As the school opens fully, our pupils will be taught in the following Year Groups 2023-24 Year 7 2024-25 Reception and Years 7 to 8 2025-26 Reception to Year 1 and Years 7 to 9 2026-27 Reception to Year 2 and Years 7 to 10 2027-28 Reception to Year 3 and Years 7 to 11 2028-29 Reception to Year 4 and Years 7 to 11 2029-30 onwards Reception to Year 5 and Years 7 to 11 2030-31 onwards Reception to Year 6 and Years 7 to 11 2031-32 onwards Our Year 6 pupils will move up to Year 7 or transfer to another secondary school

 Key information.
-For glossary and ex K to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 21 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Emily Simpson-Horne, Headteacher Amendments after determination Department for Education school number 878-4020 Age range 4 to 16 all-through school, when open in all year groups Early Years provision No Type of school Free school Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Reception and Year 7 Published Admission Number 2025-26 60 in Reception 90 in Year 7 Priority for children from another setting into Reception No Priority for children from another setting into Year 7 No Priority for children to another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - catchments area s for the primary and for the secondary phase - see $\underline{\text{below}}$ Entitlement to LA transport 1 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
-Supplementary Information Form Yes - only to be used for exceptional need priority.
+For glossary and explanat ory notes, see Appendix A. ther information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Emily Simpson-Horne, Headteacher Amendments after determination Department for Education school number 878-4020 Age range 4 to 16 all-through school, when open in all year groups Early Years provision No Type of school Free school Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Reception and Year 7 Published Admission Number 2025-26 60 in Reception 150 in Year 7 reduction to 90 Priority for children from another setting into Reception No Priority for children from another setting into Year 7 No Priority for children to another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - catchments area s for the primary and for the secondary phase - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below Reception: When to apply, normal round admission 15 November 2024 to 15 January 2025.
-Late applications accepted 2 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 3 Deadline to submit appeal 4 31 May 2025.
+Late applications accepted Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal Deadline to submit appeal 31 May 2025.
 Later appeals accepted.
-Deadline to hear appeal, normal round 25 July 2025 Year 7: When to apply, normal round admission 1 September to 31 October 2024.
-Late applications accepted 5
+Deadline to hear appeal, normal round 25 July 2025 Year 7: - When to apply, normal round admission 1 September to 31 October 2024.
+Late applications accepted Normal round decision 3 March 2025

-1 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles for children in the primary-phase (up to Year 6) and 3 miles for children in the secondary phase (Years 7 to 11).
+&lt;sup>1 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles for children in the primary-phase (up to Year 6) and 3 miles for children in the secondary phase (Years 7 to 11).
 See Devon's Education Transport Policy for full details or eligibility to school transport.

-2 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.
+&lt;sup>2 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.

-3 Appeals can be submitted sooner than this.
+&lt;sup>3 Appeals can be submitted sooner than this.

-4 Where possible, normal round appeals that are submitted after the deadline will be heard by 25 July.
+&lt;sup>4 Where possible, normal round appeals that are submitted after the deadline will be heard by 25 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.